 “The Futures of Legal Education: A Virtual Symposium” is the title of the program convened by Dean Dan Rodriguez at Prawfsblawg for the month of March 2018, eliciting critiques of and extensions of the ideas organized in the provocations posted in December 2017 as “An Invitation Regarding Law, Legal Education, and Imagining the Future.”
 [Part I, here] [Part II, here] [Part III, here] [Part IV, here] [Part V, here] [And the piece in full, as a single document, from SSRN]

 The symposium is organized under the “2018 Symposium: Future of Legal Ed” tag.
-I will collect highlights from all of the posts here.
+I will collect highlights from all of the posts here and in later posts.

 So far: Continue reading